 It's an easy scenic 90 minute drive, or alternatively the train from Berwick brings you in to Waverley Station.
 Enjoy the dramatic skylines and romantic architecture that this georgian capital city centre offers.
 There's always a huge choice of festivals and exhibitions, The George Street shops and Harvey Nichols are just a five minute walk from the station in New Town.
 In the other direction you can find lots of eclectic shops in Old Town.

 - Kirkharle Courtyard

 Kirkharle Courtyard is an attractive cluster of northumbrian stone buildings in a pretty setting offering an eclectic range of arts and crafts shops.
 There is a coffee house and restaurant on site.

-Small but perfectly formed, the new Sanderson Arcade stores include Marks and Spencers (with a food department), Laura Ashley, Paperchase, Fatface and Crew Clothing.
-Morpeth is small market town with a good selection of local independent shops including The Cheese Shop.
+Stores at the small but perfectly formed Sanderson Arcade include Marks and Spencer (with a food department), Laura Ashley, Paperchase, Fatface and Crew Clothing.
+Morpeth is small market town with a good selection of local independent shops including The Cheese Shop and the department store Rutherfords.
 The town has a good river walk, rowing boats and a park with an outdoor paddling pool